 Sponsored content is another opportunity to make money.
 This strategy is very similar to what several YouTubers are doing.
 Yet, bear in mind that you need to cultivate a strong following for brands to work with your platform.

 Creating a revenue model is no easy, snap-of-the-finger task.
-OTT streaming services should engage in A/B testing and make their decisions with qualitative analytics tools.
+OTT streaming services should engage in A/B testing and make decisions using qualitative analytics tools.
 The Evergent Revenue and Customer Management Platform offer a comprehensive, carrier-grade solution that helps companies reduce time to market for products and services, minimize subscriber churn, simplify complex monetization models, and run back-office processes more efficiently.
 To learn more about how to reduce involuntary churn, please go through Evergent’s eBook.